chuang5317/Hatespeech-Mitigation-Plugin/machine-learning/README.md

 https://github.com/snorkel-team/snorkel-tutorials/blob/master/getting_started/getting_started.ipynb

-How to use the model :
+How to use this code :
 1. python3 train.py (to generate and save the model)
 2. python3 try.py (to use it)